springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 ### Simple contagions

 EoN provides a function ``Gillespie_simple_contagion`` which allows a user to specify the rules governing an arbitrary simple contagion.
-Because these are based on Gillespie approaches, they require Markovian assumptions.

 Examples are provided in the documentation, including
 - SEIR disease (there is an exposed state before becoming infectious)